-Associated Impacts Management Actions Target Areas Responsibilities Monitoring Indicator Solid liquid wasta Re-vegetation of exposed areas around the site should be carried out rapidly in order to mitigate against erosion of soil through surface water runoff and wind erosion.
-Sensitive vegetation and remarkable trees that may be identified during construction works should be avoided and preserved All solid waste will be collected at a central location All work areas Solid, liquid waste generation and excessive excavated material All solid waste will be collected at a central location at each site and will be stored temporarily until removal to an appropriately permitted disposal site in the vicinity of the site.
+Associated Impacts Management Actions Target Areas& Responsibilities Monitoring Indicator Sensitive vegetation and remarkable trees that may be identified during construction works should be avoided and preserved Soil protection measures such as gabions and stone pitching to be provided for in Kamola.
+Solid, liquid waste generation and excessive excavated material All solid waste will be collected at a central location at each site and will be stored temporarily until removal to an appropriately permitted disposal site in the vicinity of the site.
 No dumping within the surrounding area is to be permitted.
 Where potentially hazardous substances are being disposed of, a chain of custody document should be kept with the environmental register as proof of final disposal.
 Waste generated at the site should be segregated and disposed of in NEMA designated dumping site Wherever possible reusing and recycling should be carried out.
 A site waste management plan should be prepared by the contractor prior to commencement of construction works.
 This should include designation of appropriate waste storage areas, collection and removal schedule and identification of approved disposal site; Proper solid waste receptacles and storage containers should be provided, particularly for the disposal of lunch and drink boxes so as to prevent littering of the site.
-All work areas Contractor(s) Supervision Team Number of complaints from community Availability of Waste handler license Waste collection areas Waste bins Site observation from the EHS team Sensitization sessions and attendance lists Approved machines and equipment service stations.
+Sensitisation of workers and where possible the community on proper waste management practices at the construction sites All work areas Contractor(s) Supervision Team Number of complaints from community Availability of Waste handler license Waste collection areas Waste bins Site observation from the EHS team Sensitization sessions and attendance lists Approved machines and equipment service stations.